pzelnip/www.codependentcodr.com/content/setting-up-the-site-in-aws.md

-So I was going to write a blog post outlining most of the stuff I did in getting this site up off the ground, but then a colleague went ahead and did the same and wrote up his journey. :)
+So I was going to write a blog post outlining most of the stuff I did in getting this site up off the ground, but then a colleague went ahead and did the same and wrote up their journey. :)

-So, in true CodependentCodr fashion, Imma going to stea...err borrow his content since mine was largely the same steps (and he's better at AWS than I am). :p
+So, in true CodependentCodr fashion, Imma going to stea...err borrow that content since mine was largely the same steps (and he's better at AWS than I am). :p

 Go [here](https://ben.gnoinski.ca/how-this-site-came-to-be.html) for all the deets on getting